How we’re funded

 DEC

-This is income from the Disasters Emergency Committee, including allocation for Türkiye and Syria, and Ukraine in 2023.
+This is income from the Disasters Emergency Committee, including allocation for Gaza and Ukraine in 2024.

 NGOs, Trusts and companies